AishwaryVishwakarma/React-Skeleton/README.md

 # React-Skeleton

-Minimal Skeleton component for ReactJs 🎉
+Lightweight and minimalistic Skeleton component for ReactJs 🎉

 ### Install